aussieadventurecaravans/kokodaCaravans/wp-content/plugins/wp-front-end-login-and-register/README.txt

 = Some of the features =

-* AJAX-powered login and registration, no screen refreshes!
+* AJAX-powered login ,registration and Profile page with profile picture, no screen refreshes!
 * Fully responsive design using Bootstrap.
 * Customize your redirect URL after successful login/logout to redirect your users to a custom URL or page.
 * Easily customize your login/registration form heading as well as the button text from the backend.